adityav31121999/adityav31121999/README.md

 - 📫 If you want to reach me, here is my email adityav31121999@zohomail.in.

 - My ongoing projects 🧑‍💻 are:
+  - Work In Progress
     - Divided Context Architecture (DCA) for Long Context LLMs and gLLM (DCA Implementation)
     - tokeniser (bpe)
     - ViT-CC
     - MonoNN

   - In concepts:
     - Morphers

 - IMP:
   - WHEN I FEEL LIKE THERE IS NEED OF FAST ERROR RESOLUTION AND WHEN I DON'T KNOW A CONCEPT I VIBE CODE AND IN PROCESS LEARN THOSE CONCEPTS TOO.
 Hence, sometimes after learning and experimenting these concepts, i modify them to my needs and then use them.